BigBalloon8/DECINT-node/Test Environment.md

 ### 5. Reset the test environment

-To reset the test environment run
+To reset the test environment run to test new changes
 ```bash
 docker rm --force D2
 docker rm --force D3